 For most NIRSpec MOS observations, it is recommended to experiment with several different feasible Aperture Position Angles (APA) prior to initial proposal submission.
-The submitted APA is used to create place-holder or "planning visits" with MPT.
-Once a proposal is accepted, it will be assigned a fixed orientation (or APA) and a corresponding window of time when observations will be made.
+The "Planned APA" was that used during planning.
+Once a proposal is accepted, it will be assigned a fixed orientation (an "Assigned APA") and a corresponding window of time when observations will be made.
 These values will appear in the MOS Observation template.
 MOS observations must then be re-planned at the assigned angle.

 The APA (an angle between 0 and 360 degrees) specifies the orientation of the cross-dispersion axis of the MSA aperture measured East of North.
 Figure 2 shows how this angle is measured on the sky.
 The "Y" axis represents the cross-dispersion direction of the MSA.

 Programs that have an orientation or timing special requirement added to the observation can restrict scheduling opportunities.
 Most NIRSpec MOS programs should be submitted without added orientation restrictions, in order to allow the schedulers to find suitable windows for them.